BCDH/cadet/dev_notes.md

 Jan 15 Working on:

+- identify stop words and freqent terms from corpus
+- add data to frequent terms, upload ling data
 - lookups for pos, lemmata,
-- stop words and freqent terms from corpus

-# Create base language object
+# 1. Create base language object
     x create defaults
     x clone defaults, lookups data
     x change so only one language/project, give option to delete and start over